junkuna/California-Real-Estate/README.md

     The Jarque-Bera test rejected the null hypothesis of normally distributed residuals, and the Q-Q plot showed noticeable deviations in the tails.

+  - **Linearity**
+    The residuals-versus-fitted plot did not show a strong systematic nonlinear pattern.
+The smoothed residual line stayed relatively close to zero across most fitted values, suggesting that the linearity assumption was reasonably satisfied

   - **Homoscedasticity**